Nevada State Library, Archives, and Public Records

 Tammy Westergard, MLS

 Nevada State Library, Archives, and Public Records added records to WorldCat® to share extended reality (XR) materials—which include virtual reality, augmented reality, and mixed reality resources—with Nevada libraries to better support all Nevadans.
 As State Librarian Tammy Westergard explained, “This effort is an example of how we serve the community, because this content is twenty-first century.
 And we all know that if it isn’t accessible or discoverable or living in WorldCat, it doesn’t exist to librarians.”
 Cataloging and Government Publications Librarian Kelly Robertson enjoyed the honor of adding the first WorldCat record that describes virtual reality material.

-The Nevada XR Libraries program, which began with initial funding from the Nevada Legislature, involved 16 libraries, including 13 public libraries, 2 school libraries, and 1 special library.
+The Nevada XR Libraries program, which began with initial funding from the Nevada Legislature, involved 16 libraries, including 13 public libraries, two school libraries, and one special library.
 During the pilot, library staff planned and held a XR Catalog Hackathon, which brought together volunteers from Nevada and the Marin County (California) Free Library, led by Sara Jones, Director of County Library Services for the Marin County Free Library System.
-They cataloged 395 XR objects into WorldCat over a 9-hour period.
+They cataloged 395 XR objects into WorldCat over a nine-hour period.

 Kelly coordinated the Hackathon with OCLC, “who was able to get us the authorizations for both Connexion® and WebDewey®.
 It worked out really well, and people really enjoyed using those tools.”
 She mentioned that, for MLS students and librarians participating, “this was their first experience learning what cooperative cataloging is.”

 “The feedback from our survey was how much [XR hackathon participants] enjoyed being able to use cataloger tools, seeing Connexion and WebDewey for the first time.
 They felt like they were immersed in the cataloging realm, and they thought it was an excellent experience.”